Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

 In fact, Intel, IBM, Paypal, Microsoft, and Godaddy are active members of the Node JS foundation.

-Today, Node JS foundation has reached 56,000 stars and one billion downloads on GitHub.
+Today, Node JS has reached 82.1k stars on GitHub.

 The Golang community, on the other hand, is young and smaller.
 But it is increasingly growing every year.